 so, what’s the story behind this photo?

-the rest of the base had been turned into a recreational area with a ‘balloon ride’, an event area and an area being used by a recycling and composting company. this is important because it explains what is in the background of this photo.
+the rest of the base had already been turned into a recreational area with a ‘balloon ride’, an event area and an area used by a recycling and composting company. this is important because it explains what is in the background of this photo.

-to me, the more i look at it, the more endearing it becomes. maybe because of my many fond family memories at the el toro base airshows before it was abandoned. maybe because of the time spent photographing in the abandoned buildings.
+to me, the more i look at it, the more endearing it becomes. maybe because of my many fond family memories at the el toro base airshows before it was ultimately abandoned. maybe because it reminds me of the time i was able to spend photographing in the abandoned buildings.

 hopefully it made you smile.

 here is a slideshow of other images i took that day…